Social media’s role in your small‑business marketing strategy (professional services)

 4 Posts Per Week

-Great for businesses ready to be more aggressive in their marketing efforts.
+Great for businesses ready to take a more aggressive approach to their marketing efforts.
 With four posts per week, your business is more likely to stay top of mind, and your content is more likely to reach more people.
-This cadence also allows you to experiment with your content, take risks, and see more payoff from your social media marketing efforts.
-This volume will most likely require at least a full day's worth of dedicated time each month, and it's the threshold at which hiring an agency or social media expert should be seriously considered.
+This cadence also allows you to experiment with your content, take calculated risks, and see more payoff from your social media marketing efforts.

 7 Posts Per Week (Or More)

-Daily posting is for businesses aiming for rapid growth and high engagement.
-It requires significant resources to maintain quality and consistency.
-This level suits businesses in highly competitive markets where constant visibility is crucial, and it definitely requires expert social media marketing talent.
-With this level of frequency, a variety of content formats should be a key component of your strategy.
-Single-image posts won't cut it, and leaning into video will be a better use of resources than exclusively publishing single-image posts.
+Daily posting (or more) is ideal for businesses seeking rapid growth and high engagement.
+It requires significant resources to maintain quality and consistency, and best suits businesses in highly competitive markets where constant visibility is crucial.
+This frequency definitely requires expert social media marketing talent, and a variety of content formats (carousel posts, short video, longer video, 24-hour story posts, engagement stickers) become necessary to protect the value of your investment.
+Leaning into video will also prove to be a better use of resources at this level, rather than exclusively publishing single-image posts.

 Conclusion